vasilionjea/jqDirect/README.md

          }
       });

-Add additional markers to the map:
+**Add additional markers** to the map if needed:

 	// Both are equivalent
 	$map.jqDirect("addMarker", 'Boston, MA');
 	$map.data('jqdirect').addMarker('Raleigh, NC');

+## Known Issues

+1. When printing the outputted directions the map image may fall in between to pages, therefore being cut off.